akeneo/pim-api-docs/content/guides/erp-connection/introduction.md

 As far as prices are concerned, Akeneo PIM can store product price information, but only for  **“reference prices”** and not **“up-to-date”** ones.
 This **reference price** may exist to help PIM users in their daily work, and therefore is not meant to be exported.
 :::

-Ok... now that this product data dispatch from your ERP solution is crystal clear, let's start! 🚀
+Now that this product data dispatch from your ERP solution is crystal clear, let's start! 🚀

 ## Follow the steps!